arnabk001/arnabk001.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey there!

-I'm Arnab, a seasoned Machine Learning Engineer and a Master's student at the University of Washington.
+I'm Arnab, a seasoned Machine Learning Engineer and a Master's student at the Department of Electrical and Computer Engineering, University of Washington, Seattle.

-Passionate about creating a unified artificial general intelligence (AGI) model, I draw inspiration from the intricacies of the human brain, weaving its brilliance into my machine learning endeavors.
-As an Applied Research Scientist at the Indian Space Research Organisation (ISRO), I've honed my skills in both academic and industrial settings.
-Currently, I am working in multimodal machine learning at the RAIVN lab, under the guidance of Dr. Ranjay Krishna.
+As a Graduate Researcher at the Reasoning, AI, and VisioN (RAIVN) Lab under the guidance of Prof. [Ranjay Krishna](https://www.ranjaykrishna.com/index.html), my work revolves around Multimodal Machine Learning, specifically enhancing the compositionality and interpretability of Large Vision Language Models.

+Prior to my Master's, I served as an Applied Research Scientist at the Human Space Flight Center, Indian Space Research Organization (ISRO).
+In this role, I led the development of a real-time astronaut health monitoring system using Machine Learning.
+Notably, I led the Risk Assessment team and Crew Training Simulator team for ISRO's first manned mission, 'Gaganyaan.'

-Let's connect and explore the endless possibilities at the intersection of innovation and machine learning — because the best projects begin with a simple conversation.
+I am always interested to discuss about the nuances and recent developments in the evolving field of AI.
+Let's connect and explore the endless possibilities at the intersection of innovation and machine learning — because the best projects often begin with a simple conversation.